Savage Worlds: Wild Cards

+Bennies

 Short for "benefits," bennies are tokens granted to wild cards at the start of each play session.
 Typically, each wild card receives three bennies per session, although many variables can alter this number.
 Bennies can be spent to reduce damage taken, to reroll an undesirable result, to activate certain edges, or in a number of other ways.
 Bennies can be earned during play as rewards for good roleplay or by completing certain objectives.

 Initiative

 Combat initiative is determined by a standard deck of playing cards (with two jokers).
 Each wild card or homogeneous group of Gamemaster characters gets to draw a card.
 If a wild card character has a group of followers under his command, the character's initiative is shared with them.
 Characters act in sequence according to the draw of the cards, with the highest card (Ace) acting first and the lowest card (2) acting last.
 Ties are broken by suit in reverse alphabetical order (spades, hearts, diamonds, clubs).
 Players with high initiative can also hold their actions until later in the turn.

 Characters may take multiple actions at once if they are different (e.g., taunt or intimidate an opponent while shooting a pistol or fighting with a weapon).
 In most situations, taking multiple actions in a single turn incurs cumulative penalties.

 Jokers beat all other cards and additionally give +2 bonuses on trait and damage rolls made that round.
 Any player that receives a joker during initiative may take their action at any time during the round or can interrupt another character's action.
 The deck is reshuffled after a joker is dealt.